Scotland national football team: 1990s: Four major tournament appearances

-2000s
+2000s: First foreign manager and 2008 near miss

 Scotland failed to qualify for the 2002 FIFA World Cup, finishing third in their qualifying group behind Croatia and Belgium.
 This second successive failure to qualify prompted Craig Brown to resign from his position after the final qualifying match.
 The SFA appointed former Germany manager Berti Vogts as Brown's successor.
 Scotland reached the qualification play-offs for Euro 2004, where they beat the Netherlands 1–0 at Hampden Park, but suffered a 6–0 defeat in the return leg.
 Poor results in friendly matches and a bad start to the 2006 World Cup qualification caused the team to drop to a record low of 77th in the FIFA World Rankings.
 Vogts announced his resignation in 2004, blaming the hostile media for his departure.

 Walter Smith, a former Rangers and Everton manager, was brought in to replace Vogts.
 Improved results meant that Scotland rose up the FIFA rankings and won the Kirin Cup, a friendly competition in Japan.
 Scotland failed to qualify for the 2006 FIFA World Cup, finishing third in their group behind Italy and Norway.
 Smith left the national side in January 2007 to return to Rangers, with Scotland leading their Euro 2008 qualification group.
 New manager Alex McLeish guided Scotland to wins against Georgia, the Faroe Islands, Lithuania, France and Ukraine, but defeats by Georgia and Italy ended their chances of qualification for Euro 2008.
 These improved results, particularly the wins against France, lifted Scotland into the top 20 of the FIFA world rankings.

 After the narrow failure to qualify for Euro 2008, McLeish left to join Premier League club Birmingham City.
 Southampton manager George Burley was hired as the new manager, but he came in for criticism from the media after the team lost their first qualifier against Macedonia.
 After Scotland lost their fourth match 3–0 to the Netherlands, captain Barry Ferguson and goalkeeper Allan McGregor were excluded from the starting lineup for the following match against Iceland due to a "breach of discipline".
 Despite winning 2–1 against Iceland, Scotland suffered a 4–0 defeat by Norway in the following qualifier, which left Scotland effectively needing to win their last two games to have a realistic chance of making the qualifying play-offs.
 Scotland defeated Macedonia 2–0 in the first of those two games, but were eliminated by a 1–0 loss to the Netherlands in the second game.
 Burley was allowed to continue in his post after a review by the SFA board, but a subsequent 3–0 friendly defeat by Wales led to his dismissal.